 Oregon’s Family Farmers

-Family owned farms provide jobs and income to local people, family farmers often support small businesses by purchasing goods and service within their communities.
-Farmers around the state are provide us with food produced in an environmentally and socially responsible manner.
+Family owned farms provide jobs and income to local people, and family farmers often support small businesses by purchasing goods and service within their communities.
+There are many farmers around the state that provide Oregonians with food produced in an environmentally and socially responsible manner.

-Agricultural Reclamation Act
+The Agricultural Reclamation Act

 - For more information, or to get involved, email info @ friendsoffamilyfarmers.org.